Sorry, you need to enable JavaScript to visit this website.

 The 4-part webinar series is for Registered Dietitian Nutritionists, Registered Nurses, and other clinicians working in a healthcare environment interested in implementing an enteral nutrition quality improvement (QI) project.
 Upon completion of the training course, participants will successfully develop and be prepared to execute a quality improvement project in their institution.

 The 4-part webinar series has already taken place.
-You can access the recordings on this page.
+You can access the recordings here.

 Part 1: Quality Improvement in Healthcare: Getting Started